Best Mattress in a Box in 2020: Reviews and Buyer’s Guide

 - Amerisleep AS3 — The Amerisleep AS3 is made with plant-based materials, comfort-enhancing foam, and pressure-relieving technology, so it only makes sense that it’s our choice as one of the best bed-in-a-box brands available.
 Plus, it comes with a 100-night trial and a 20-year warranty.

-- Zoma Sports Mattress – Targeted towards athletes, the Zoma Sports mattress has pressure-relieving, gel-infused memory foam, and a highly responsive and supportive transition layer.
+- Zoma Mattress – Targeted towards athletes, the Zoma Mattress has pressure-relieving, gel-infused memory foam, and a highly responsive and supportive transition layer.
 It is backed by a 100-night sleep trial and a 10-year warranty.

 Best Mattress in a Box Mattresses in 2020

 |Amerisleep AS3||Features pressure-relieving, plant-based memory foam and advanced zoned support technologies to eliminate back pain.|